Blue Division: Disbandment and the Blue Legion

-Eventually, the Allies and conservative Spaniards (including many officials of the Catholic Church) began to press Franco for the withdrawal of troops from the quasi alliance with Germany.
-Franco initiated negotiations in the spring of 1943 and gave an order of withdrawal on October 10.
-Some Spanish volunteers refused to return.
+Eventually, the Allies and many Spaniards began to press Franco to withdraw troops from the quasi alliance with Germany.
+Franco initiated negotiations in the spring of 1943 and gave an order to withdraw on October 10 but some Spanish volunteers refused to return.
 On 3 November 1943 the Spanish government ordered all troops to return to Spain.
 In the end, the total of "non-returners" was close to 3,000 men, mostly Falangists.
-Spaniards also joined other German units, mainly the Waffen-SS, and fresh volunteers slipped across the Spanish border near Lourdes in occupied France.
+Spaniards also joined other German units, and fresh volunteers slipped across the Spanish border near Lourdes in occupied France.
 The new pro-German Spanish units were collectively called the Legión Azul ("Blue Legion").

 Spaniards initially remained part of the 121st Infantry Division, but even this meagre force was ordered to return home in March 1944, and was transported back to Spain on March 21.
 The rest of the volunteers were absorbed into German units.
 Platoons of Spaniards served in the 3rd Mountain Division and the 357th Infantry Division.
 One unit was sent to Latvia.
-Two companies joined the Brandenburger Regiment and German 121st Division in Nazi security warfare in Yugoslavia.
+Two companies joined the Brandenburger Regiment and the 121st Division in Nazi security warfare in Yugoslavia.
 The 101st Company (Spanische-Freiwilligen Kompanie der SS 101, "Spanish Volunteer Company of the SS Number 101") of 140 men, made up of four rifle platoons and one staff platoon, was attached to 28th SS Volunteer Grenadier Division Wallonien.